 Name Description Туре Describes the type of power used-AC or DC.
 Description Provides a description of the power supply.
 SerialNumber Specifies the power supply serial number.
 HardwareRevision Specifies the hardware revision number.
 PartNumber Specifies the power supply part number.
-PowerSupplyOperStatus Specifies the status of the power supply as one of the following: • on (up) • off (down) InputLineVoltage Display the input line voltage: low 110v-power supply connected to a 110 Volt source high 220v-power supply connected to a 220 Volt source ac110vOr220v-power supply connected to a 110 Volt or 220 Volt source If the power supplies in a chassis are not of identical input line voltage values, the operating line voltage shows the low 110v value.
+PowerSupplyOperStatus Specifies the status of the power supply as one of the following: • on (up) • off (down) InputLineVoltage Specifies the input line voltage.
+Two possible states exist: low 110v-power supply connected to a 110 Volt source high 220v-power supply connected to a 220 Volt source If the power supplies in a chassis are not of identical input line voltage values, the operating line voltage shows the low 110v value.
 OutputWatts Displays the output power of this power supply.